Global Political Risk and Its Impacts on Business

 Karthik Sankaran, Eurasia GroupDirector, Global Strategy

-He has 16 years of experience in financial markets on both the buy and sell sides.
-He was previously a portfolio manager at Covepoint Capital Advisors, a global macro hedge fund, for seven years, and prior to that he was a currency strategist at AIG Trading Group and Bank Julius Baer.
-Before entering the markets, he was managing editor of Emerging Markets, a publication distributed at the Annual Meetings of the IMF and World Bank and the major regional development banks.
-He holds BA, MA and MPhil degrees in modern European history from Columbia University with a thematic interest in the political economy of modernization.
-He has published in the Financial Times, Absolute Return, Latin Finance, AIG World Markets Advisory, Emerging Markets and the Quaderni dell'Istituto Orientale di Napoli.
-To varying degrees of fluency, he is competent in Hindi, Italian, French and German.
+Karthik has 16 years of experience in financial markets on both the buy and sell sides.
+He was previously a portfolio manager at Covepoint Capital Advisors, a global macro hedge fund, as well as a currency strategist at AIG Trading Group and Bank Julius Baer.
+Before entering the markets, he was managing editor of Emerging Markets, a publication distributed at the annual meetings of the IMF and World Bank and the major regional development banks.

 Who Should Attend:Although there are no formal education or background requirements, NYU Stern Executive Education Short Courses are designed for executives with at least five years of work experience.
 On average, short course participants have 17 years of work experience.